Participant Medical Form - To be printed and filled out, and brought to your first class.

 - If you need to transfer from one COE class to a different COE class after the drop deadline, a $35 administrative fee may be imposed.

-- If you must drop a course due to medical reasons you will be charged a pro-rated amount to cover classes attended plus a $35 administrative fee.
+- If you must drop a course due to medical reasons you may be charged a pro-rated amount to cover classes attended.

 - COE Instructors do not have the authority to add or drop students from course rosters, only the COE Office Registrar may confirm your enrollment / drop of a course.
 You may ADD a COE course anytime after the drop deadline and before the course begins!